Years Employed at Multnomah

 Where I come from

 After three years at Western Seminary, we were appointed by the Conservative Baptist Foreign Mission Society (now World Venture) to serve on a church-planting team in Kalimantan Barat (West Borneo), Indonesia.
 We lived there for 19 years.
-Living in the jungle meant doing many things, from medical work to piano tuning.
-My favorite job, however, was Bible translation, involving reducing two tribal languages to writing and rendering God’s Word into the people’s heart language.
+Living in the jungle meant doing a wide variety of jobs, from medical work to piano tuning.
+My favorite role, however, was as Bible translator, involving reducing two tribal languages to writing and rendering God’s Word into the people’s heart language.

 In 1992, we moved to the Philippines to minister among seven small, struggling churches.
-My role was to write curriculum and teach in a branch seminary, bringing theological education to the Baptist churches in the provinces.
-Health issues forced us to change direction and stay in the U.S.
+My task was to write curriculum and teach in a branch seminary, bringing theological education to the Baptist churches in the provinces.
+Health issues forced us to change direction and stay in the U.S. in 1995.

-We joined a sister mission, Missions Door (formerly Mission to the Americas), and began working with international students at Portland State University under FOCUS (Friends of Overseas Citizens and University Students).
+We joined a sister mission, Missions Door (formerly Mission to the Americas), to work with international students at Portland State University under FOCUS (Friends of Overseas Citizens and University Students).
 I directed their ESL program and mentored young women in cross-cultural ministry and spiritual development.

 Why I teach at Multnomah

-I’m thankful to be back at Multnomah after several years’ absence, this time training future church leaders and missionaries how to reach the heart of diverse groups of people, studying ethnic, gender, economic, and age diversity in the church.
+I’m thankful to be teaching once again at Multnomah, this time training future church leaders and missionaries how to reach the heart of diverse groups of people, studying ethnic, gender, economic, and age diversity in the church.